 Moose tags are valid only for the WMU, moose type(s) and season(s) indicated on the tag.
-For example, a bull tag or a cow/calf tag valid for the bows only season (i.e. a "bow tag") is valid only during the bows only season.
-Calf tags are valid for the full length of the moose hunting season(s) in the WMU they are issued for (e.g. in both the bows only and "gun" seasons).
+A bull tag or a cow/calf tag valid for the bows only season (i.e. a "bow tag") is valid only during the bows only season.
+A bull tag or a cow/calf tag valid for the every firearm/"gun" season is valid only during that season.
+Calf tags are valid for the full length of the moose hunting season(s) in the WMU they are issued for (e.g., in both the bows only and "gun" seasons).